hinsoned/Active_Recall_Pro/README.md

     - [x] Add RTE to Card edit display.
 Initialize Quill editors in script section.
 19. Move JS to separate files
     - [x] Create Branch
-    - Move all JS to new files
+    - [x] Move all JS to new files (leave heat map for now)
 20. Update Storage from RTE (fix card edit with RTE issue)
-    - Creat Branch
+    - Create Branch
-    - Move to Delta Format for storage of Quill
+    - [x] Move to Delta Format for storage of Quill
+    - Move card display on view_deck to javascript from jinja
     - Update create card (sanitize content on server side, add server-side validation to avoid empty cards)
     - Update edit card
+21. Log in card visibility
-21. Allow cards to be moved between decks
+22. Allow cards to be moved between decks
     - Create a "non-deck" for cards that are in no deck but still exist in database
-22. Create card search funtionality
+23. Create card search funtionality
     - Allow users to search through their cards based on the cards text content.
-23. Create an admin area: All users, decks, stats are visible
+24. Create an admin area: All users, decks, stats are visible
-24. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+25. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-25. Improve Bootstrap UI
+26. Improve Bootstrap UI
     - Cause card creation error to vanish after some time.
     - Display greeting to user
     - Make Nav bar visible